twinnydotdev/twinny-ui/src/posts/first.md

 ---
 title: First post
 date: 2024-12-06
-excerpt: This is a post about twinny and other shit...
+excerpt: This is a post about twinny and other stuff...
 readingTime: 1
 author: richard
 tags: